15 Things To Know About Moving to and Living in Jacksonville, Florida

 - Matthew’s Restaurant: Feast on French and Mediterranean cuisine at this classy mainstay.

-12. You’ll Need a Car to Get Around
+12. You’ll Need a Car To Get Around

 You tend to hear the term “sprawl” associated with Jacksonville because of how the metropolis spreads out over so many square miles.
 As you’d expect, having a car is nearly a necessity.
 The average household has two cars, and a typical commute time is about 25 minutes, though that can vary based on traffic and proximity to downtown.
 As for public transit, you have a couple of options: There’s an extensive network of buses, but the Jacksonville Skyway, a free monorail system, spans a mere 2.5 miles.
 Not much help there!